Pharm

 1. Indicated in Clostridioides difficile (Clostridium difficile)

-2. Narrow spectrum antibiotic (C. difficile, Staphylococcus, Enterococcus)
+2. Narrow spectrum Antibiotic (C. difficile, Staphylococcus, Enterococcus)

 1. Does not affect Gram Negative Bacteria including normal bowel flora